-Woi uld the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use?
+Woi ıld the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use?

-- a) The Yuba County Important Farmland Map from 2016, prepared by the Department of Conservation's Farmland Mapping and Monitoring Program, classifies the project site as "Grazing Land" and "Other Land".
+- a) The Yuba County Important Farmland Map from 2016, prepared by the Department of Conservation's Farmland Mapping and Monitoring Program, classifies the project site as "Grazing Land".
 Grazing Land is defined as is land on which the existing vegetation is suited to the grazing of livestock.
-Other Land is defined as any other mapping category such as low density rural developments, brush, timber, wetland, vacant and nonagricultural land.
 There will be no conversion of any protected agricultural lands such a Prime Farmland or Statewide Importance.
 Therefore, no impact to agricultural lands is anticipated. - b) The property is zoned Rural Residential, which allows for both residential and agricultural uses.
-There is an existing Vineyard on the property that will be located on proposed Parcel 3.
-The Yuba County Agriculture Commissioner's Office has added a Condition of Approval that any new family residential building sites on proposed lots 1, 2, 4, and 5 shall maintain a distance of at least 300 feet from the existing ag site (vineyard).
+There is no existing agricultural operation on the property.
 In addition, there is no Williamson Act contract for the subject property.
 The project would result in no impact to Williamson Act contracts or existing agricultural uses.